Retirement in the IOE is when you're no longer capable of giving NHS service.

 If you have further questions on IOE, speak to your employer.

-To be retired in the IOE, a member must have reached their minimum pension age.
+To be retired in the IOE, you must have reached your minimum pension age.

 1995 Section

-If they joined the scheme for the first time on or after 6 April 2006, they must be age 55.
+If you joined the scheme for the first time on or after 6 April 2006, you must be age 55.

 2008 Section and 2015 Scheme